Dyson IPO: Can Investors Expect Dyson Stock?

 Dyson IPO: The Business

-Dyson is a British technology company.
-Sir James Dyson founded it in 1991.
+Dyson is a technology company originally founded by Sir James Dyson in 1991.
+It was based in England until it moved its headquarters permanently to Singapore in 2019.
 Dyson designs and builds household appliances such as vacuums, hair dryers and air purifiers.
-It was the first company to develop a bagless vacuum, leading to the cordless vacuum.
-Dyson has increased the quality of living in millions of homes.
+It was the first company to develop a bagless vacuum which lead to the cordless vacuum.
+Dyson has increased the quality of living and cleanliness in millions of homes.

 Sir Dyson has said: